 Caltrain currently offers a variety of bike parking options from full service bike valet to e-lockers and bike racks.
 Learn what’s available at the different stations and what Caltrain is doing to improve bike parking and access.

-Free weekday valet bike parking is offered at the San Francisco 4th and King Station between the hours of 6:30 AM and 8:30 PM.
+The Caltrain San Francisco bike valet is closed and will remain closed during the duration of the “shelter in place” order.
+Under normal circumstances, free weekday valet bike parking is offered at the San Francisco 4th and King Station between the hours of 6:30 AM and 7:45 PM.
 For more information on overnight rates and special services such as bike repair, visit Bike Hub.